 How can we improve our customer service and communication to be better than it was yesterday?

-How can we make our platform faster to process 50% more queries than it does today?
+Can we make our platform faster to process 50% more queries than it does today?

 Such are the kind of questions startups need to focus on.
 When it reflects in your PR and marketing strategy, the levels of confidence will be inviting for your prospective users.